Welcome!

 What if I think you’re brilliant?
 Then you’re smart, and probably really pretty, too.
 And you should leave comments, and link me, and shop through the site, and send me pie.
 Just kidding.
 About the pie.
 Sort of.

 Do you get paid to do this?
-Want Not is proudly supported through an advertising contract with the BlogHerAd Network and affiliate relationships with a few dozen online shopping locations.
+Want Not is proudly supported through advertising contracts with a couple of ad networks and affiliate relationships with a few dozen hundred online shopping locations.

 What does that mean?
-My BlogHerAds just sit there and I make some money based upon the traffic to the site.
+My banner ads just sit there and I make some money based upon the traffic to the site.
 Being an affiliate with a store means I get a small percentage of sales made through the site when there is an existing relationship.
+Per the new FTC regulations that went into effect on December 1st, 2009, I have a brand-spanking-new Full Disclosure page that tells you more.

 I knew it!
 You just promote stuff to make money!
 Um, no. It turns out that I need to make a living just like you do.
 In order to justify the time I spend working on this site, it needs to bring in a little income.
 But I often discuss and recommend products and deals from stores with whom I do not have an affiliate relationship, because it’s something I think my readers will appreciate.
 Keep in mind that I average about 4% on an affiliate sale, and the stuff I recommend is usually dirt cheap.
 Am I making money?
 Yes.
 Am I getting rich over here?
 Not exactly.